Adedoyin-Emmanuel/c-pointers/README.md

-# Yo, I heard you love pointers,
+# Yo Dawg, I heard you love pointers,

-## I created a pointer that points to a pointer that points to a pointer
+## So I made a pointer that points to a pointer that points to a pointer

-## So I can dereference a dereference a dereference
+## So You can dereference a dereference to a dereference

 ## check the pointers.c file for the source code :)